Skip to content

 Two things:

 • Recognition.
-Volunteer brigades run on goodwill.
+Volunteer departments run on goodwill.
 The Scoreboard makes it easy to spot who's been showing up and acknowledge them.

 • Motivation.
 Watching where you sit (or don't sit) on the leaderboard is a gentle nudge to get to the next drill.

 It is not a performance ranking and it is not used for any disciplinary or progression decision.
-Attendance only tells part of the story of who's contributing to the brigade.
+Attendance only tells part of the story of who's contributing to the department.